 Vintage Moroccan Rugs

-If vintage is the new luxury for you too, you are in the right place.
-Here you will find only unique pieces, often antique and valuable, to which you can give the luxury of a second life.
-We personally and carefully select all the pieces, for a second hand of the highest quality, for a pre-loved object to love for many years to come.
+Our vintage rugs are real treasures.
+They are Moroccan, Amazigh, Saharan mats or antique Berber rugs: they are all unique pieces, often rare and valuable, to which you can give the luxury of a second life.
+We personally and carefully select all items to ensure the highest quality second-hand goods, pre-loved items that you can continue to cherish for many years to come.

 Filters